Learning Logical Rules using Minimum Message Length: Related Work

 \textbf{Probabilistic logic programming}.
 Previous work has focused on learning rule probabilities \cite{gutmann2011learning} or learning rules from Bayesian networks \cite{de2008probabilistic}.
 Probfoil \cite{probfoil} is built on the Problog semantics \cite{raedt:problog} and learns probabilistic logic programs, but is frequentist, employs a greedy search, and requires both positive and negative examples.
-Markov logic networks (MLN) \cite{richardson2006markov} are another approach to unify probability and logic.
-MLNs are first-order knowledge bases with a weight attached to each logical formula and consider the joint distribution of a set of predicates.
+Markov logic networks \cite{richardson2006markov} are first-order knowledge bases with a weight attached to each logical formula and consider the joint distribution of a set of predicates.
 Our approach is Bayesian, uses a constraint solver in the search, can learn from exclusively positive examples, learns a single hypothesis, and employs MML as the hypothesis selection criterion.